Marlins vs. Cubs Player Props Betting Odds

 |1

-Bet on player props for Nico Hoerner, Patrick Wisdom or other Cubs players with DraftKings Sportsbook.
+Bet on player props for Nico Hoerner, Cody Bellinger or other Cubs players with DraftKings Sportsbook.

 Not all offers available in all states.
 Please gamble responsibly.
 If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.